Computer Laboratory > Research > Computer Architecture Group

 The group's interests and expertise include multi-core processors and compilers, on-chip interconnection networks, novel approaches to system-timing, FPGA architectures, software programmable processing substrates and hardware security.
 We also have a keen interest in building chip and system prototypes in order to drive and demonstrate our research.

-We would like to thank the following organisations for supporting our research through funding a tool provision:
+We would like to thank the following organisations for supporting our research through funding or tool provision: